Ash, Dover District: History

 From 1916 to 1948 it had a station ("Ash Town") on the East Kent Light Railway, one of Colonel Stephens' lines, which ran between Shepherdswell and Wingham.

+Notable features

+The village has a primary school (named Cartwright and Kelsey), a prep school (named St Faiths), doctors' surgery and several corner shops.

 The village is also on the Miner's Way Trail.
 The trail links up the coalfield parishes of East Kent.